imsudip/coreply/docs/models.md

 ## Parsing

-Coreply would remove text the user has already typed.
+Coreply would remove text the user has already typed from the output.
 For example, if the user is typing `What col`, Coreply would show the suggestion as `or options do you have?` on the screen.
 This is because most LLMs are terrible at outputting partial words, giving lots of nonsense and typos.
 So we need to let it output the full word.

 ----